Books for Teachers

 Two types of books

-Hollywood adaptations of books about teachers have been popular for many years.
-Stand and Deliver is an adaptation of Escalante: The Best Teacher in America (Mathews, 1988), and Dangerous Minds is adapted from My Posse Don’t Do Homework (Johnson, 1992).
+Hollywood adaptations of this kind of book have been popular for many years.
+Stand and Deliver is an adaptation of Escalante: The Best Teacher in America (Mathews, 1988).
+Dangerous Minds is from My Posse Don’t Do Homework (Johnson, 1992).

 Other books that seem to be written for teachers are those assigned in university education classes.
 Their underlying premise is that instruction improves when teachers understand and apply the findings of educational research.
 Examples are Preparing Teachers for a Changing World: What Teachers Should Learn and be Able to Do (Darling-Hammond and Bransford, 2005), Best Practices from High Performing Middle Schools (Wilcox and Angelis, 2009), and What Works in Schools: Translating Research into Action (Marzano, 2003).
 The list could go on and on.